Nidhi300/labguides/argocd.md

 ```
 Note: Change 'blob' to 'raw' in argocd.yaml file github url (https://github.com/blcporgs/catalog-service-deployment/blob/main/argocd.yaml)

-* Update number of replicas in catalog-service-deployment.yaml file and see if changes are reflecting in agrocd application.
+* Update number of replicas in catalog-service-deployment.yaml file and see if changes are reflecting in argocd application.

-* Sacle up the number of replicas from clusted
+* Sacle up the number of replicas from cluster
 ```
 ubuntu@ubuntu:~$ kubectl scale deployment catalog-service  --replicas=4
 deployment.apps/catalog-service scaled